chrizzo-hb/knulli-bezels/README.md

 * **4:3 bezels** with priority of **maxing out screen size** over integer scaling
 * **No 4:3 bezels** for systems which were **designed for 4:3 screens** (Some games, e.g., games for SEGA Game Gear or Nintendo Entertainment System (NES), have a resolution which corresponds to an aspect ratio of 10:9 or 8:7.
 However, the actual screens the systems have been played on had an aspect ratio of 4:3 - [the pixels were stretched!](https://misterfpga.org/viewtopic.php?p=13816&sid=deab7f52c41ae361889bbe5b0986eee5#p13816) This bezel set does **not** aim for pixel-perfect integer scaling but for the aspect ratio of the original **screens**.
 Hence, there will be no bezels for 4:3 systems on 4:3 screens.)

+Most of the bezel decorations in this set have **not** been created by myself.
+I only maintain this collection as a service to the retro-gaming community (and also for my own personal needs).
+You will find a detailed list of the sources of all the different bezels below.

+## Installation

+The KNULLI bezel set `default-knulli` comes **pre-installed** with KNULLI since the **Firefly** version.
+However, if the pre-installed version of the bezel set is outdated or if you wish to modify it to your liking, you can manually install it on your KNULLI device:

+* **[Download](https://github.com/chrizzo-hb/knulli-bezels/archive/refs/heads/main.zip)** the bezel pack from this GitHub repository
+* **unpack** the bezel pack (e.g., with [7Zip](https://www.7-zip.org/))
+* **enable** the bezel pack on your KNULLI device by
+    * **copying** the **entire folder** `default-knulli` to your KNULLI device into the `decorations` folder
+    * **selecting** *KNULLI-DEFAULT* in the *Decorations* subsection of the *Game Settings*
+    * (If you need any help with setting up the bezel set, do not worry, the KNULLI website has a [section on Bezel decorations](https://knulli.org/configure/customization/bezel-decorations/))

 ## Contribution

-If you want to propose additions to this bezel set, feel free to hand in a pull request anytime.
+If you want to propose additions or changes to this bezel set, feel free to hand in a pull request anytim!
 However, please be aware that any bezel that might not match the overall theme of the set might be rejected.
 If you hand in a pull-request, make sure to add licensing information and/or links to the source of the proposed bezels.

 ## License